HUMANITARIAN HAVENING

-Majengo Havening Program, Tanzania - January 2024
+Majengo Havening Program, Tanzania- Jan 2024

 During five days in January the Majengo Children’s Home set out on a mission to improve mental health awareness and self-care by providing Havening training to 180 teachers serving 17 schools and over 8500 students.